Extreme poverty: World Bank

 In 2013, the Board of Governors of the World Bank Group (WBG) set two overriding goals for the WBG to commit itself to in the future.
 First, to end extreme poverty by 2030, an objective that echoes the sentiments of the UN and the Obama administration.
-Additionally, the WBG set an interim target of reducing extreme poverty to below 9% by 2020.
+Additionally, the WBG set an interim target of reducing extreme poverty to below 9% by 2020, which was not reached.
 Second, to focus on growth among the bottom 40% of people, as opposed to standard GDP growth.
 This commitment ensures that the growth of the developing world lifts people out of poverty, rather than exacerbating inequality.

 As the World Bank's primary focus is on delivering economic growth to enable equitable prosperity, its developments programs are primarily commercial-based in nature, as opposed to the UN.
 Since the World Bank recognizes better jobs will result in higher income, and thus less poverty, the WBG seeks to support employment training initiatives, small business development programs and strong labor protection laws.
 However, since much of the growth in the developing world has been inequitable, the World Bank has also begun teaming with client states to map out trends in inequality and to propose public policy changes that can level the playing field.

 Moreover, the World Bank engages in a variety of nutritional, transfer payments and transport-based initiatives.
 Children who experience under-nutrition from conception to two years of age have a much higher risk of physical and mental disability.
 Thus, they are often trapped in poverty and are unable to make a full contribution to the social and economic development of their communities as adults.
 The WBG estimates that as much as 3% of GDP can be lost as a result of under-nutrition among the poorest nations.
 To combat undernutrition, the WBG has partnered with UNICEF and the WHO to ensure all small children are fully fed.
 The WBG also offers conditional cash transfers to poor households who meet certain requirements such as maintaining children's healthcare or ensuring school attendance.
 Finally, the WBG understands investment in public transportation and better roads is key to breaking rural isolation, improving access to healthcare and providing better job opportunities for the World's poor.